-Your pawns in Dragon's Dogma can really make fighting cockatrices & Death suck.
-Both of those enemies can kill all of your pawns in an instant & pawns aren't programmed to dodge the attacks that do that.
+Your pawns in Dragon's Dogma can really make fighting cockatrices and Death suck.
+Both of those enemies can kill all of your pawns in an instant and pawns aren't programmed to dodge the attacks that do that.

-Daimon has an attack that sucks every in & kills them.
-Pawn reactions include running into the attack on purpose, walking away from the attack so slowly that they quickly get pulled in, standing still, & attacking the suction with their shield.
+Daimon has an attack that sucks everyone in and kills them.
+Pawn reactions include running into the attack on purpose, walking away from the attack so slowly that they quickly get pulled in, standing still, and attacking the suction with their shield.

-Pawns don't like running from enemies but they don't like fighting 'em or healing themselves either & they don't follow you closely when enemies are around.
+Pawns don't like running from enemies but they don't like fighting 'em or healing themselves either and they don't follow you closely when enemies are around.